elifyilmaz2027/projects/README.md

 # Machine Learning & Deep Learning Projects
-In this repository, there are several machine learning and deep learning projects.
-The tasks and data are given by instructors from Boğaziçi University in classes __CSE551, CMPE462, CMPE544, CMPE597, EC48Y, MATH585 and MATH541.__ Also, some projects were done in programs (inzva) followed  as online.
+In this repository, there are several machine learning and deep learning projects and also some presentation slides about machine learning and deep learning.

+The tasks and data are given by instructors from Boğaziçi University in classes __CSE551, CMPE462, CMPE544, CMPE597, EC48Y, MATH585 and MATH541.__ Also, some projects were done in programs followed  as online.
 Beriefly, the project topics are:
 - [Neural Language Model with Multi-layer Perceptron](https://github.com/elifyilmaz2027/projects/tree/main/Neural%20Language%20Model)
 - [Convolutional Neural Network Model for CIFAR10](https://github.com/elifyilmaz2027/projects/tree/main/Convolutional%20Neural%20Network)
 - [Variational Autoencoder for MNIST](https://github.com/elifyilmaz2027/projects/tree/main/Variational%20Autoencoder)